ashishb/adb-enhanced/adb-enhanced/README.md

 # Options

-    -e, --emulator          directs command to the only running emulator -d, --device            directs command to the only connected "USB" device -s, --serial SERIAL     directs command to the device or emulator with the given serial number or qualifier.
+    -e, --emulator          directs the command to the only running emulator -d, --device            directs the command to the only connected "USB" device -s, --serial SERIAL     directs the command to the device or emulator with the given serial number or qualifier.
                             Overrides ANDROID_SERIAL environment variable.
     -l                      For long list format, only valid for "ls" command -R                      For recursive directory listing, only valid for "ls" command